SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 ### Data Model

-The data model for the basic concept of "Project", "Variants" includes the following entities:
+The data model for the basic concept of Project/Variants includes the following entities:

 - **Project:** This entity represents a project.
 It contains information such as the project name, project